 Tommy's Mexican Restaurant

-We probably don’t need to tell you about Tommy’s famous margaritas since they’re known around the world (seriously), but in case you’re new here: Tommy’s has famous margaritas and they live up to the hype.
-The margaritas are definitely the draw, but the food is also good—very much what you expect from a quintessential Mexican restaurant.
+We probably don’t need to tell you about Tommy’s famous margaritas since they’re world-renowned (seriously), but in case you’re new here: Tommy’s has famous margaritas, and they live up to the hype.
+The margaritas are definitely the draw, but the food is also good—very much what you expect from a quintessential Mexican restaurant (enchiladas, tacos, burritos, and combo plates).
 Not surprisingly, Tommy’s also has an amazing selection of tequila, which the knowledgeable bartenders can tell you all about.

 Padrecito is the spot for elevated Mexican dishes made with local ingredients from small purveyors and farms.
 The food is also seasonal, which means just as you fall in love with something, you’ll likely have to wait a while before it comes back, but all the better to try new things, like duck chilaquiles, grilled arctic char tacos, and the very addictive guacamole con queso fresco (okay so maybe that’s not a new thing, but it is a thing you should order).
 Pardrecito also has a lineup of truly creative cocktails (in “normal” times, it’s worth going to the bar side of the space just for drinks).
 Look carefully at the drawings on the menu to see just how much of each ingredient every cocktail contains.

 This first-ever women-led food hall in the United States was much-anticipated and for good reason.
 We can’t pick between the two Mexican spots, as they’re both phenomenal.
-Los Cilantros is all about a large selection of tostadas and fan-favorite ensalada de col, a simple salad not to be skipped.
+Los Cilantros is all about a large selection of tostadas and fan-favorite Ensalada de Col, a simple and refreshing cabbage salad that’s not to be skipped.
 Mi Morena focuses on Mexican street food, like fish tacos and quesadilla chilangas.
-You can also order taco kits, which include everything you need to build 24 or 48 tacos, which seems like a great option for entertaining, a thing we can (almost) do now.
-Every restaurant inside of the food hall also has a $5 plate, which is a nutritionally complete meal and a way to give back to the Tenderloin community.
+You can also order taco kits, which include everything you need to build 24 or 48 tacos, which seems like a great option for entertaining, a thing we can do now.
+Every restaurant inside of the food hall also offers a $5 nutritionally complete plate as a way to give back to the Tenderloin community.